edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ## Command `version`

-  Display version information of CLI, and the Marblerun coordinator running on a Kubernetes cluster.
+  Display version information of CLI, and the Marblerun Coordinator running on a Kubernetes cluster.

   **Usage**